Designer Kitchen Collection – A collection kitchens we love from across Canada.

 When designing a kitchen, pay attention to the little things like casings,

 If you don’t have a ton of natural light pouring into your kitchen, don’t let that stop you from thinking beyond white cabinetry.
-Working with light colored cabinets will still work, especially when paired with a bright and punchy tile floor or backsplash.
+Working with light-colored cabinets will still work, especially when paired with a bright and punchy tile floor or backsplash.

 Work with what you have like we did in this kitchen.
-This desk area was painted and updated and the top cabinet doors were painted black with mirrors and a molding detail added to copy the stain glass in the adjoining dining room.
+This desk area was painted and updated and the top cabinet doors were painted black with mirrors and a molding detail added to copy the stained glass in the adjoining dining room.

 Design by: Candice Brown Design

 Details are a key focus in a monochromatic space.
 The oversize hexagon tile backsplash and simple yet unique lighting are just a couple of the details that make this space complete.
-The form and function of the 14’ island creates the perfect hub of the home, offering a multipurpose space for all.
+The form and function of the 14’ island create the perfect hub of the home, offering a multipurpose space for all.
 Whether entertaining guests or gathering with the family for a gourmet meal.
 It’s the thoughtful details in this kitchen that give it depth and make it really stand out!

 Design by: Joanna Lovett, Hacker Kitchens Calgary

-This stunning kitchen uses an Iron Grey ceramic surface that is water-impermeable, recyclable, food safe, scratch resistant and acid proof.
+This stunning kitchen uses an Iron Grey ceramic surface that is water-impermeable, recyclable, food-safe, scratch-resistant, and acid-proof.
 It gives a very aesthetic, design-orientated, modern look.
 We added warmth to the space with a Toronto finish in Cognac Vintage Oak as well.